AI-Hypercomputer/pathways-utils/pathwaysutils/experimental/shared_pathways_service/README.md

 - TPU type and topology
 - Number of slices

-3. Verify that the Shared Pathways Service components are started, specifically the Resource Manager (RM) and Worker pods.
+### 3. Verify that the pods created in Step#2 are running

-Check that the required pods are running.
+Verify that the Shared Pathways Service components are started, specifically the Resource Manager (RM) and Worker pods.

 ```
 # Set the environment variables.
 $ PROJECT=<your-project>